nasa/fprime/docs/UsersGuide/user/unit-testing.md

 For example, to run all unit tests and check for code coverage, enter `fprime-util check --all,coverage`.

+### Choosing a test library

-Components that call into libraries have two ways to write tests: i) link against the library in the test, or ii) link against a mock or stub library.
-Selecting from either of these two options depend on the circumstances.
-If selecting the link against the library in the test, avoid writing the mock or stub library.
-This approach proves that the component code works with the actual library.
-If selecting the link against a mock or stub library, it will make it easier to induce the behaviors for testing, such as injecting faults.
+Components that call into libraries have two ways to write tests:

+- Link against the library in the test
+- Link against a mock or stub library

+If you link against the library in the test, avoid linking against the mock or stub library.
+Linking against only the test library proves that the component code works with the actual library.

+Linking against a mock or stub library makes it easier to induce behaviors for testing, like injecting faults.
 This approach may be the only option on some platforms.

+### Code coverage

-Checking code coverage checks which lines were run at least once during a test.
-There are standard tools, such as *gcov*, that can perform this analysis by compiling and running the tests, and then produce a report.
+Code coverage checks which lines were run at least once during a test.
+Tools like *gcov* perform code coverage analysis by compiling and running the tests, then producing a report.

 Generally, code coverage checks close to 80% of lines.
 The remaining lines are usually off-nominal behaviors that may require additional effort to check by reverse reasoning from the desired behavior to synthesize the inputs, or by injecting faults into the library behaviors.

-However, 100% code coverage is not a complete solution to checking which system states were tested, or which paths through the code were tested, as this is not possible.
+Note that 100% code coverage does not check which system states were tested, nor which paths through the code were tested.

-To review the analysis, go to the component directory and review the summary output *\_gcov.txt* files.
+To review code coverage analysis, go to the component directory and review the summary output *\_gcov.txt* files.
 Next, go to the component directory to review the coverage annotation *.hpp.gcov* and *.cpp.gcov* source files.